 Geothermal heat pumps from WaterFurnace and ClimateMaster deliver coefficient-of-performance ratings between 4.5 and 5.3, which is better than any air-source system in the market.
 The ground loop draws stable 50-to-60-degree earth temperatures year-round, so the heat pump never has to work against a -10 degree outdoor air mass in January or a 100 degree air mass in July.
 The result is the highest efficiency residential HVAC available, with a 15 to 25 year working life on the equipment and 50-plus years on the loop itself.

 The constraint is installed cost ($20,000 to $40,000 for small-to-medium homes, more for larger or harder-to-drill sites) and site suitability (lot size, soil composition, water table).
-The IRA's 25D Residential Clean Energy Credit covers 30 percent of the installed cost uncapped, which substantially changes the payback math.
-For sites that can support the loop and homeowners with the up-front capital, geothermal is the highest-impact green HVAC decision available.
+The federal 25D Residential Clean Energy Credit, which covered 30 percent of the installed cost uncapped, expired at the end of 2025 under the One Big Beautiful Bill Act, so geothermal installs completed today no longer qualify for that federal credit.
+State and utility geothermal incentives still exist in many markets and remain worth pursuing for the payback math.
+For sites that can support the loop and homeowners with the up-front capital, geothermal is still the highest-impact green HVAC decision available.
 Coverage of regional incentive stacking lives in the geothermal incentives guide.

 1. Cold-Climate Heat Pumps